What is Garden Leave?

 Garden leave, also known as gardening leave, refers to a practice in employment where an employee who has resigned or is being terminated by their employer is required to stay away from the workplace during their notice period.
 During this time, the employee remains on the payroll and is typically not allowed to perform any work-related tasks or access sensitive company information.
 The idea is to give employees time to disengage from their current roles and prepare for their next endeavour.

 Just as a garden requires nurturing to flourish, employees on garden leave can utilise this time to nurture personal and professional growth.
-In this blog, we cover the finer points of garden leave, your rights, the benefits, and strategies to make the most of this unique period.
+Here, we cover the finer points of garden leave, your rights, the benefits, and strategies to make the most of this unique period.

 There are garden leave employee rights too, such as you must keep paying employees whilst they are on garden leave.
 Also, you can only keep them on garden leave for a maximum of six months.